 Occasionally, you may need to restart the Finder on your Mac.
 It may stop working, or you may enact some change that requires a Finder restart.
 On these rare occasions, it’s good to know how to quickly relaunch the Finder.
 There are actually several ways to do so.
 I’ll explore a couple of my favorite ways in the post that follows.

 The simplest way to restart the Finder is to do so from the Finder icon on your Dock.

-Step 2: right click on the Finder icon in your Dock
+2) Right-click on the Finder icon in your Dock.

 Or you can do the following:

-Step 2: click the menu and hold Shift on your keyboard
+2) Click the Apple icon in the menu bar and hold Shift on your keyboard.

 Okay, how about one more way?